9 Best Receipt Scanner Apps for Small Business (2026)

 Which Receipt Scanner App Is Right for You?

-The best app to scan receipts depends on your specific situation:
+The best app depends on specific situation:

-- Small teams (2-10 people) with approval needs should look at Expensify or Zoho Expense, depending on budget and whether the Zoho ecosystem is already part of the workflow.
+Small teams (2-10 people) with approval needs should look at Expensify or Zoho Expense, depending on budget and whether the Zoho ecosystem is already part of the workflow.

-- Accountants managing multiple clients will get the most from Dext’s multi-client dashboard and supplier auto-fetch tools.
+Accountants managing multiple clients will get the most from Dext's multi-client dashboard and supplier auto-fetch tools.

-- Paper receipt hoarders with boxes of old receipts should consider Shoeboxed’s mail-in scanning service to clear the backlog.
+Paper receipt hoarders with boxes of old receipts should consider Shoeboxed's mail-in scanning service to clear the backlog.

 Frequently Asked Questions